amankumarthakur63/Job-Portal-Project/README.md

 ## Project Structure

-/JobPortalWebsite
-│
+1. index.html
-├── index.html            # Home page of the website
+   - The home page of the website.

-├── about.html            # About page
+2. about.html
+   - The About page, which provides information about the portal's mission.

+3. all-jobs.html
-├── all-jobs.html         # Page displaying all job listings
+   - The page displaying all available job listings.

+4. contact.html
-├── contact.html          # Contact page with a contact form
+   - The Contact page with a form for users to reach out to the portal team.

+5. account.html
-├── account.html          # User login and registration page
+   - The page for user login and registration forms.

-│
-├── css/
+6. css/
+   - A folder containing all the stylesheets for the website.

+   - style.css
-│   ├── style.css         # Main stylesheet for the website
+     - The main stylesheet for the website.

-│
-├── js/
+7. js/
+   - A folder containing JavaScript files to provide interactivity on the website.

+   - script.js
-│   ├── script.js         # JavaScript functionality for interactive forms and filters
+     - The JavaScript file containing functionality for interactive forms and filters.

-│
-└── images/
+8. images/
-    ├── logo.png          # Logo for the website
+   - A folder containing images used on the website.

+   - logo.png
+     - The website's logo image.

-    └── ...               # Other images (e.g., icons, background images)
+   - Other image files (e.g., icons, background images, etc.) could be placed here.